UK Dementia Congress 2018

 6-8 NOVEMBER 2018

-We are delighted to announce that the 13th UK Dementia Congress will be held at the iconic seaside resort town of Brighton, East Sussex on the 6th, 7th and 8th November 2018.
+We are delighted to announce that the 13th UK Dementia Congress will be held at the four-star Hilton Brighton Metropole, in the iconic seaside resort town of Brighton, East Sussex on the 6th, 7th and 8th November 2018.

 As always we will be offering an exciting mix of plenary sessions, parallel sessions, interactive workshops, symposia, posters, early bird sessions, special events and installations.